ffromani/fromanirh/docs/noderesourcetopology-cache/NUMA-aware-scheduler-side-reserve-plugin.md

 ## Description and drawbacks of the current solution

-At node level, a deamonset enables components which query the resource allocation state from the kubelet - which is the ultimate source of truth -, reorganize this data with per-NUMA node granularity, fills and updates NRT objects.
+At node level, a daemonset enables components which query the resource allocation state from the kubelet - which is the ultimate source of truth -, reorganize this data with per-NUMA node granularity, fills and updates NRT objects.
 We call these software components "\[node\]